MSHSL Section 5 Debate Tournament

 All Paradigms: Show HideJudge adaptation is important!
 It is a major variable of debate.

 I am a parent judge who has become a coach and have been judging debates for many years now.
-I have been mostly judged Lincoln-Douglas and Public Forum with experience in Congress.
+I have mostly judged Lincoln-Douglas and Public Forum with experience in Congress.
 I see my role as a judge is to determine who has won the debate.
 I weigh the framework in LD most.
 If the debate evolves into a contention level debate, I largely determine who wins by who has presented the best case with factual evidence.
 In short, convince me your side is right.
 It is important to provide evidence and absolutely critical to think on your feet and exploit holes in the opposing debaters evidence.
 Most LD/PF debates are won or loss in CX/Crossfire (and what you do with this information later in the debate).
 Providing evidence isn’t enough though, it must be used effectively to support arguments.
 This is where the heart of debate is for me.
 I am not influenced by my personal opinion on the topic nor do I weigh debaters personal stories, although heartfelt, into the decision.
 I listen to what is said and do not make conclusions beyond what is communicated.
 I am fine with speed provided it is clear.
 If I am unable to understand the debater due to speed of speech or failure to enunciate, I am unable to use that portion of the debate in my decision.
 It is your responsibility to speak clearly.
 In most cases, less words with more thought will be more effective with me than cramming all you can into your time limit.
 I want to see you truly debate your opponent and not just read a case.

 I will keep time but will not manage it for debaters.
 When time is complete, I will allow thoughts to be finished but do not factor in communication past time limits into my decision.